RBastos36/Point-Cloud-Object-Classifier/README.md

 | Training Batch Size    | 32       |
 | Validation Batch Size      | 64       |

-The best model resulting from the training was from epoch 13, with a validation accuracy of 98%.
-However, after some testing, it was found that the model from epoch 8 proved to be the best for classifying objects in the scenes.
+<p align="justify">The best model resulting from the training was from epoch 13, with a validation accuracy of 98%.
+However, after some testing, it was found that the model from epoch 8 proved to be the best for classifying objects in the scenes.</p>

 <p align="center">
   <img src="Results/train_validation_loss_graphic_2_saved_15_epochs.png" alt="Alt text">